INTERNATIONAL

 Body – As defined in the Practical Handbook:

-“The term public body is used in two different contexts in
+term public body is used in two different contexts in the Convention.

 Under Article 36 a public body is a government authority that may make a maintenance application, as a creditor, in limited circumstances.
 A public body can initiate an application for recognition or recognition and enforcement, or enforcement of a decision under Article 10(I)a) and b).
 It can also initiate an application for establishment of a decision in the circumstances where an existing decision cannot be recognised for the reasons set out in Article 20(4).